 What, youv'e never found a pink peach suit at Savers? - via GIPHY

 Let's also look at Macklemore's singles since.
-Whilst it doesn't explicitly mention thift shopping, in Downtown his preference for getting a great deal on a moped implies he's still partial to saving money.
+Whilst it doesn't explicitly mention thift shopping, Downtown his preference for getting a great deal on a moped implies he's still partial to saving money.
 I struggle to find examples beyond that.
 Same Love's emotional lyrics carried a vital social message, but there's no mention of popping tags.